Both sets of questions are completely different and separate from each other.

 When you create your personal profile, you are required to state the date you started working in a promotional role in the pharmaceutical industry for the purpose of compliance with the Prescription Medicines Code of Practice Clause 16.3.
 The Code requires that representatives sit the exam within their first year and allows a maximum of 2 years for someone to pass the exam.
 Once you have exceeded 2 years from the date you started working in a promotional role you will not be able to book an exam unless you have received permission from the PMCPA to be allowed extra time.

-Some exam questions require information to be interpreted in order to identify the correct answer to the question.
+Some exam questions require information to be interpreted to identify the correct answer to the question.

 Visit www.exams.abpi.org.uk to register your details and apply.